Why Every College Family Should Consider Tuition Insurance

 More than 20 million college students are ready to head to campus in the fall.
 After a challenging few years due to the pandemic and rise in inflation, families are looking for ways to protect their investments from the unexpected.

 By working with more than 500 colleges and universities nationwide, GradGuard can offer students and their families robust and affordable protection for up to 100% of the cost of college, including student housing, tuition, and academic fees.
-Each plan also includes Student Life Assistance, which helps families through the logistics accompanying an unexpected student withdrawal.
+Each plan also includes Student Life Assistance, which can help families through the logistics accompanying an unexpected student withdrawal.
 GradGuard’s mission is all about helping more students graduate.
 With tuition insurance protection, students forced to withdraw are given the rare opportunity for a do-over

 Major or chronic illnesses, accidents, and injuries frequently happen, even to young and healthy college students.
 The good news is that college families can protect their investment in higher education by purchasing tuition insurance.
 Visit GradGuard.com/Tuition to see the plans available on your campus.

-Terms, conditions, and exclusions (including for pre-existing conditions) apply.
+Terms, conditions, and exclusions apply, including for pre-existing conditions.
 Plans only available to U.S. residents and may not be available in all jurisdictions.
-Recommended and provided by GradGuard, a service of Next Generation Insurance Group, LLC (NGI), the licensed agent for all insurance programs.
+Recommended and provided by Grad Guard, a service of Next Generation Insurance Group, LLC (NGI), the licensed agent for all insurance programs.
+AGA Service Company, dba Allianz Global Assistance (AGA), compensates GradGuard, their national program management partner, for the marketing, distribution and administration of the products.
 Insurance plans include insurance benefits and assistance services.
 Pricing may vary by state.
 Insurance benefits are underwritten by Jefferson Insurance Company (NY, Administrative Office 9950 Mayland Drive, Richmond, VA 23233) rated “A+” (Superior) by A.M.
-Best Co.
-A+ (Superior) is the 2nd highest of A.M.
+Best Co., A+ (Superior) is the 2nd highest standard of A.M.
 Best’s 13 Financial Strength Ratings.
 Non-insurance benefits/services are provided by AGA Service Company.
 Claims are administered by Allianz Global Assistance (AGA).
-AGA and Allianz Tuition Insurance are marks of AGA Service Company or its affiliates.
+Allianz Global Assistance is a mark of AGA Service Company or its affiliates.
 AGA Service Company is an affiliate of Jefferson Insurance Company.
 Plans include insurance benefits and assistance services.
 Except as expressly provided for under the plan, consumer is responsible for charges incurred from outside vendors.
-Contact AGA Service Company at 888-427-5045 or 9950 Mayland Dr., Richmond, VA 23233 or tuition@allianzassistance.com .
+Contact AGA Service Company at 888-427-5045 or 9950 Mayland Dr., Richmond, VA 23233 ortuition@allianzassistance.com.
+Schools do not receive compensation for purchase.